yuzibo/yuzibo.github.io/_posts/2017-06-06-how_to_get_started_with_libvirt_on_debian.md

 # Managing storage

-Now we have a network running for our VMs,we need to worry about storage.This is similar to lvm, On this article, i just dedicated a directory  to storing images and volums.
+Now we have a network running for our VMs,we need to worry about storage.This is similar to lvm, On this post, i just dedicated a directory  to storing images and volums.

 But, you should mdkir needed dir with